TacMan-Turbo: Proactive Tactile Control for Robust and Efficient Articulated Object Manipulation: Discussions

 The direction of base velocity profoundly influences manipulation efficiency.
 Greater alignment between \(\boldsymbol{u}_0^{g_i}\) and the object's optimal interaction direction yields higher first-step action efficiency (as defined in \cref{sec:simulation-setup}).
 This initial efficiency advantage propagates through subsequent steps, potentially maintaining elevated performance throughout the entire manipulation process.

 To quantify this relationship, we conducted systematic simulations across 50 prismatic-joint objects (\cref{fig:discussion-v_direction-a}), varying the angle \(\theta\) between \(\boldsymbol{u}_0^{g_i}\) and the optimal direction.
-The results confirm our theoretical expectations: both time efficiency (\cref{fig:discussion-v_direction-b}) and action efficiency (\cref{fig:discussion-v_direction-c}) reach maximum values at \(\theta=0\) and deteriorate as \(\theta\) increases.
+The results confirm our theoretical expectations: both time efficiency (\cref{fig:discussion-v_direction-b}) and action efficiency (\cref{fig:discussion-v_direction-c}) reach maximum values at \(\theta=0^{\circ}\) and deteriorate as \(\theta\) increases.
+The time efficiency degradation closely follows $1/\cos{(\theta)}$ trend, consistent with the scaling of the correct velocity component’s magnitude.
+This implies that as \(\theta\) approaches $90^{\circ}$, the time cost grows unboundedly---the manipulator maintains contact but ceases to produce meaningful object displacement.
 Furthermore, \cref{fig:discussion-v_direction-d} reveals that per-step action efficiency maintains remarkable consistency throughout the manipulation process, closely tracking the first-step efficiency and achieving its peak at perfect alignment (\(\theta=0\)).

 These findings not only validate our theoretical framework but also highlight the critical importance of appropriate base velocity direction selection.
 They further suggest promising research directions for automating preliminary directional information acquisition.
-Recent advances in vision-based direction estimation~\cite{liflowbothd2024} offer particularly promising pathways.
+Recent advances in vision-based direction estimation~\cite{eisner2022flowbot3d,yu2024gamma,wang2024rpmart} offer particularly promising pathways.
 While such methods inevitably introduce some estimation noise, they enhance \method's operational autonomy.
 Moreover, our framework's inherent robustness could effectively compensate for moderate directional inaccuracies, as demonstrated by the gradual performance degradation shown in \cref{fig:discussion-v_direction-b}.